0xSero/partisia-docs/docs/node-operations/run-a-zk-node.md

 defined in the "service:"-field of  `docker-compose.yml`.
 In this example we will set up a reverse proxy by modifying the `docker-compose.yml`.
 You add additional services to act as a proxy server for incoming and outgoing traffic.

 !!!
-Info "If input for ZK contracts are safe, why do I need an https endpoint?"
+Info "If input for ZK contracts are safe, why do I need an HTTPS REST endpoint?"

     Inputs given to ZK contracts are preprocessed and cut into randomized parts called secret shares.
 But if a third party gets access to several shares there is a risk that they can guess the original input.
-For this reason traffic related to ZK computations travel through an https endpoint.
+For this reason traffic related to ZK computations travel through an HTTPS endpoint.
 Baker traffic does not need this since their actions end up on the public ledger.

 ### Get Domain and create a Domain Name Service Address record (DNS A-record)